simplito/privmx-endpoint-minimal-java/README.md

 ```

 2. Set required variables in Main.java file:
-    - platformUrl - URL to connect with your Privmx Bridge
+    - platformUrl - URL to connect with your PrivMX Bridge
     - solutionId - ID for solution of your project
-    - userPrivateKey - private key to log in to Privmx Bridge
+    - userPrivateKey - private key to log in to PrivMX Bridge

 3. Create Run Configuration and add the line below into its VM options: